How To Save Money On Amtrak Tickets

 Flexibility is not always possible, but the savings can be worth the inconvenience.

-The best thing to do is check different times to get a feel for ticket prices and see when to book.
+The best thing to do is to check different times to get a feel for ticket prices and see when to book.

 Kev’s Notes